john-p-knapp/food-exp/recipes/spaghetti_squash_with_asparagus_ricotta_lemon_and_thyme.md

 6. Toast **pine nuts** for garnish.
-7. Remove the baking sheet from the oven and carefully remove the garlic
+7. Remove the baking sheet from the oven and carefully remove the garlic from beneath the squash.
+Add to the ricotta and mix well.
+8. Add the asparagus to the bowl.
+9. When the squash is cool enough to handle but still warm, run a fork through the flesh to separate and remove the strands from the shell.
+Add to the ricotta mixture and stir to combine.
+10. Garnish with pine nuts.